Gustavus II Adolphus the Great, King of Sweden

 Gustavus Adolphus’ body was taken to Weissenfels, in the Electorate of Saxony, now in the German state of Saxony-Anhalt, where it was embalmed and dressed in a beautiful gold and silver woven uniform, then brought to Wolgast, in the Duchy of Pomerania, now in the German state of Mecklenburg-Vorpommern.
 His body remained in Wolgast until the summer of 1633 when it was taken by ship to Sweden.
 Once in Sweden, Gustavus Adolphus’ body was taken to Nyköping Castle in Nyköping, Sweden, and remained there until it was time to take it to Stockholm for the funeral.

-The delays in providing Gustavus Adolphus with a timely burial were due to his wife.
+Gustavus Adolphus’ wife caused the delay of his burial.
 Already suffering from mental issues, Maria Eleonora’s grief was quite painful and her mental issues worsened considerably.
 She ordered that her husband’s heart be brought to her to keep him always near.
 She also refused to have her husband buried, spending whole days next to the body.
 Finally, eighteen months after the death of Gustavus Adolphus, the funeral and burial were held on June 22, 1634, at Riddarholmen Church in Stockholm, Sweden.

 Gustavus Adolphus’ sarcophagus at Riddarholmen Church; Credit – By Frankie Fouganthin – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=16785914